Salt & Light is more than a store.

 We have found that lasting change happens at the relational level.
 According to Dr. Thomas Sowell, isolation is a major contributing factor to the poverty problem.
 People in poverty lack strong social networks and/or they don’t have the same access to knowledge or methodologies that other “successful” groups have.
 Doing life together opens up a new world with new possibilities.

-More simple than that, people are more open to help a friend than they are a stranger.
+More simple than that, people are more open to helping a friend than they are a stranger.
 You might not cross a street for a stranger…you’ll move mountains for a friend.
 And, yes, even a struggling person needs to trust the one who is trying to help.
 A cold handout won’t change the world.
 Love will.
 We are relational.

 And that’s what makes this place unique.

-Jesus said it: “By this everyone will know you are my disciples, if you love one another.”
-You Can’t buy that in a store.
+Jesus said it: “By this everyone will know you are my disciples if you love one another.”
+You can’t buy that in a store.
 He can’t merchandise that.
 You can’t even teach that in customer service.
 And that’s why we are not just a store.
 We are Salt & Light.